-When a foster home has been approved for transfer by the Network Provider agency, the Network Provider will notify 4Kids Placement department by email no later than five (5) days prior to the intended transfer date and enter the family into the TPG.
+When a foster home has been approved for transfer by the Network Provider agency, the Network Provider will notify the 4Kids Placement department by email no later than five (5) days prior to the intended transfer date and enter the family into the Texas Provider Gateway (TPG).
 When a mass transfer is taking place, the Network Provider will provide as much notice as possible but no later than ten (10) days prior to the intended transfer date.
 The following information must be provided in the email request:

-- Name of the homes/foster parents transferring; - Name(s) of the child/ren in the home transferring; - Specific placement forms necessary for each child; - Intended transfer placement date.
+- Name of the home(s)/foster parent(s) transferring; - Name(s) of the child(ren) in the home transferring; - Specific placement forms necessary for each child; - Intended transfer placement date.

-The 4Kids Intake department will assign an Intake Specialist who will be responsible for completing any placement documents necessary and notified all parties of transfer occurring once confirmation was received.
+The 4Kids Intake department will assign an Intake Specialist who will be responsible for completing any necessary placement documents and notifying all parties of a transfer occurring once confirmation is received.

-Once the home(s) have officially transferred and been entered in CLASS, the Network Provider will notify 4Kids Intake department who will verify the transfer in IMPACT.
-Upon verification, the Intake Specialist will verify the home is part of the 4Kids and notify all parties that the transfer is completed.
+Once the home(s) have officially transferred and are entered in CLASS, the Network Provider will notify the 4Kids Intake department, who will verify the transfer in IMPACT.
+Upon verification, the Intake Specialist will verify the home is part of the 4Kids network and notify all parties that the transfer is completed.
 The 4Kids Data Analytics team will verify that the home has been added to our network and confirm the transfer has been entered in the Texas Provider Gateway (TPG).

-Within 24 hours of the transfer, the 4Kids Client Services Specialist will provide all necessary placement documentation and a confirmation email will be sent to the entire treatment team for the child/ren involved.
+Within 24 hours of the transfer, a 4Kids Permanency Specialist will provide all necessary placement documentation and a confirmation email will be sent to the entire treatment team for the child(ren) involved.